dotnet/dotnet-console-games/Projects/First Person Shooter/README.md

 	<sup>Hosted On GitHub Pages</sup>
 </p>

-> NOTE: This code was originally forked from https://github.com/OneLoneCoder/CommandLineFPS.

 Play from the first person perspective and shoot some baddies.
 This is a target range where you have 60 seconds to shoot as many targets as you can.
 Every time you shoot a target, a new one will spawn somewhere in the arena.
 Good Luck!

 ```